In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 Today, we’re diving deep into the 13 non-negotiable traits that every great leader must possess.

-Buckle up, because by the end of this, you’ll either realize you’re on the path to greatness, or you’ll be forced to face the uncomfortable reality that you’ve got some serious work to do.
+By the end of this article about what makes a great leader, you’ll either realize you’re on the path to greatness, or you’ll be forced to face the uncomfortable reality that you’ve got some serious work to do.

 If I were to start a tech company, for example, I would need my employees to follow my vision.

-Great business figureheads such as Jeff Bezos, Bill Gates, and Warren Buffet all have practical skills, and their success proves it.
+Great business figureheads such as Jeff Bezos, Bill Gates, and Warren Buffett all have practical skills, and their success proves it.

 Being in charge, you need people to follow you.